Discrepantia/XElementPath/README.md

 ## example

 ```
+//This outputs all elements that match the path
 var content = xmldoc.GetElements($"//Child[@objectType = 'Type1' && @name = 'Name1']/Content").ToList();
+//This outputs all elements Content that match the path
 var contentText = xmldoc.GetElements($"//Child[@objectType = 'Type1' && @name = 'Name1']/Content/.").ToList();
 ```
 ```